idec2021/UOregon/docs/documentation/notebook.md

 SEVA224 conc. elute 16 uL : 49.3

-BsaI digest of SEVA224 and DHFR (link protocol)
+BsaI digest of SEVA224 and DHFR

  30 min. in add 1 uL rSAP to SEVA224